Q: Can the School Refuse to Evaluate My Child?

 Once they’ve conducted the public evaluation, if you disagree with it, then you have a right for them to pay for a private evaluation.
 But if they haven’t done a public evaluation, that right doesn’t yet exist.
 Not to be confusing, but it’s a confusing subject.

 Susan Yellin, Esq., is an attorney and mother of three.
 She is the director of Advocacy and Counseling Services at The Yellin Center for Mind, Brain, and Education, a New York City-based practice that provides educational evaluations, management, and guidance for students from grades K through graduate school.
-She is a member of the ADDitude ADHD Specialist Panel.
+She is a member of the ADDitude ADHD Medical Review Panel.